jansmolders86/mediacenterjs/README.md

 Other known issues
 ==================
 * Subfolder support is not working yet
-* Music and videos need to be based on arrays/DB entries instead of the current DOM dependencies
 * Code needs to be re-factored.
-Frontend will be ported to knockout or angular
+Frontend will be ported to knockout (or angular)

 What still needs to be done
 ==================